abheist/aws-learning/EC2/EC2.md

 	- Outbound rules
 - Storage
 	- The volume we created can be visible here.
-- If you copy and paste the public IP on internet, you can see the server running as we have put some details to start the server in [[EC2#^0c5fa4|user data section]]
+- If you copy and paste the public IP on internet, you can see the server running as we have put some details to start the server in [](.md#^0c5fa4%7Cuser%20data%20section)

 > [!info] Public IP changes every time we stop and start an instance